 - Take a screenshot of the file.
 Send it to your students via Remind, Seesaw, Class Dojo, Google Classroom, or any other secure learning platform.

 Just know that I support you sharing this reading challenge for kids in any way that you can.
+I want all of your students to have fun reading this summer!

 Download the Free Reading Challenge Instantly by Clicking the Button BelowDownload the At Home Reading Challenge Now!